|Previous Day Stats|

 You can read a little more in the short press release.

-GIMPS is now accepting donations to help fund server upgrades and future Mersenne Prime prize awards.
+GIMPS is now accepting donations to help fund server co-location fees and future Mersenne Prime prize awards.
 Donations are tax-deductible in the U.S.

 In addition to the joy of making a mathematical discovery, you could win a (USD) $3,000 cash GIMPS Research Discovery Award for each Mersenne prime discovered, and the Electronic Frontier Foundation is offering a $150,000 award to the first person or group to discover a 100 million digit prime number!
 See how GIMPS will distribute this award if we are lucky enough to find the winning 100 million digit prime.